fabioperrella/fabioperrella.github.io/_posts/2020-12-28-using-client-stubs-for-easy-and-reliable-integration-tests.md

 Cons:
 - To record a VCR cassette, it would be necessary a valid S3 credential and internet connection
 - The test setup and tear down would become a bit more complex, because it would ensure that there is a file on S3 to be downloaded, when recording the cassette
 - If something change in the requests, maybe it would be necessary to record the VCR cassettes again.
-This can be hard to do if the test setup is not completely indempotent
+This can be hard to do if the test setup is not completely idempotent

 ### 3. Using a mock/stub

 Pros:
 - It would be possible to run the tests offline
 - The test would run quickly
-- It woudn't be necessary to have a valid S3 credential to run the test
+- It wouldn't be necessary to have a valid S3 credential to run the test
 - The setup and tear down wouldn't require uploading or deleting the file from S3

 Cons: